-Note: Change where the silence is used and how long it lasts.
+Tip: Change where the silence is used and how long it lasts.
 Don’t stop on the same note of the arpeggio every time.
 This keeps your sweep picking licks from becoming repetitive and boring.

-4. Vary The Number Of Strings In Each Arpeggio Shapes
+Play Guitar Arpeggios Creatively - Idea #4.
+Vary The Number Of Strings In Each Arpeggio Shapes

 Combine 2, 3, 4, 5 and 6 string arpeggio shapes to play your sweep picking guitar licks.
 This adds variety to your playing by changing the musical texture and builds tension.